Neraud/release-watcher/docs/Configuration.md

 A single gauge is exported : `missed_releases`, and it counts the number of missed releases.

-If has a `name` label which is a friendly representation of the current release.
+If has a `name` label which is the watcher name.

 For example :